 The wreck of the Belford is one of the least visited of the Islay wrecks due to the distance from suitable boat launch sites and to the same Atlantic swell that wrecked her in the first place.
 The wreckage lies mainly in a shallow gully 6 metres deep, between a reef which breaks the surface and the base of the cliff in position 55° 50.047’N, 006° 27.485’W (GPS).
-At the north east end of the gully a boiler and is the largest single intact item and the white sand seabed is strewn with metal plates, ribs and other items of wreckage.
+At the north east end of the gully a boiler is the largest single intact item and the white sand seabed is strewn with metal plates, ribs and other items of wreckage.

 A dive through the narrow shallow gully is only for the most experienced diver except on one of the rare, perfectly calm days.
 Normally, when the swell surges through the gully, the diver has to cling to pieces of wreckage to prevent being swept, out of control, backwards and forwards among the jagged metal.
 The dramatic effect of the swell can be seen in the rock formation, which is undercut two metres on the shore side, and on the wreckage itself where the gleaming items of brass provide evidence of the abrasive effect of the waves and suspended seabed particles sandblasting it as it surges through.